KNMI/adaguc-server/doc/EnvironmentVariables.md

 - TRUE: Measure timings like how much amount is spent on database queries, fileaccess and image generation
 - FALSE: off.

-The information logged and made available in a header named `x-trace-timings`.
+The information is logged and made available in a header named `x-trace-timings`.

 ## ADAGUC_ENABLELOGBUFFER